 • W3Schools: Git Tutorial — This is a decent intro to using Git for a beginner.
 Read and work through the first whole section up through “Git Branch Merge”.
 You can skim through “Git Branch” and “Git Branch Merge,” but you should read and work through them carefully before you start making branches later.
 Two important notes:

 1. The git init step is needed in this tutorial to create a repository to practice in, but it is not something you should regularly use.
-Normally, you’ll be cloning existing repositories rather than initializing new ones with git init.
+Typically, you will be cloning existing repositories rather than initializing new ones with git init.

 • Learn Git Branching — An interactive tutorial (you run and test the commands directly in your browser) that shows you the data structures for the commit DAG as you run commands to create it.
 The first three tutorials are sufficient for a first shot at using Git in a collaborative project.
 Read everything with the goal of understanding what the commands do and when/why you use them.